The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Another must-do before you leave town is to grab a home-cooked style breakfast from The Goldenrod!

-Along your drive up the coastline, the farther North you go, the better the foliage colors get.
+Along your drive up the coastline, the farther North you go, the better the fall colors get.

 Lobster Lunch